-- Select the JRCERT-accredited dosimetry program you attended from the drop-down menu. - Enter the date the program ended. - Confirm your agreement to release your scores to your program director. - Upload a scan of your OFFICIAL JRCERT diploma/certificate in a pdf, tiff, bmp or jpg format only.
-Be sure the entire document is visible in the document window.
+- Select the JRCERT-accredited dosimetry program you attended from the dropdown menu. - Enter the date the program ended. - Confirm your agreement to release your scores to your program director. - Upload a scan of your OFFICIAL JRCERT diploma/certificate in a pdf, tiff, bmp or jpg format only.
+Be sure the entire document is visible in the document window and that it is not password-protected.
 Applications with documents that are not a scan will be returned to the applicant for update.
-When the OFFICIAL diploma cannot be provided by the exam deadline date, a letter executed by the program director on OFFICIAL letterhead
+When the OFFICIAL diploma cannot be provided by the exam deadline date, a letter executed by the

-- will be accepted in lieu of the OFFICIAL diploma.
+- program director on OFFICIAL letterhead will be accepted in lieu of the OFFICIAL diploma.
 The graduation date detailed in the letter must correspond to the graduation date indicated on the OFFICIAL transcript. - Upload a scan of your OFFICIAL transcript with a confer date that corresponds to your certificate/diploma in a pdf, tiff, bmp or jpg format only.
-Be sure the entire document is visible in the document window.
+Be sure the entire document is visible in the document window and is not password-protected.
 Applications with documents that are not a scan or where the confer date on the transcript does not correspond to the graduation date on the diploma will be returned to the applicant for update. - If the JRCERT program you attended was a certificate program, upload a scan of your Bachelor's degree (or higher) diploma in a pdf, tiff, bmp or jpg format only.
 For students attending a certificate program with a non-English BS (or higher) diploma, an English translation must be provided,